 Just using Scrum or Kanban alone does not make agency agile.
 Instead, all agile approaches require critical examination and a step-by-step implementation.
 Furthermore, the path to agility does not start with the approaches and methods, but with the foundation of agile working and that means the working and thinking culture.
 After all, agile is a comprehensive culture and mindset and its implementation requires a unified understanding of agile among all stakeholders.

-Agencies that adopt an agile approach to management are able to be flexible, proactive and adaptive in their response to change or proceed in this way to introduce necessary changes.
-Agile models thus help companies navigate and thrive in the increasingly complex business world.
-In many such companies, agile working methods designed to break down "encrusted" structures are widespread.
+Agencies that align their management in an agile manner have the ability to respond flexibly and proactively as well as adaptively to change, or to proceed in this way in order to introduce necessary changes.
+In this way, agile models support companies in finding their way and proving themselves in the increasingly complex business world.
+Agile working methods are widespread in many such companies and are designed to break down "encrusted" structures.
 This applies to project management, but also to the entire company management, i.e. the executives.
-Instead of rejecting change, they welcome it and create space for fast and efficient processes.
-Changes are not initiated by the management level but by the employees.
-At the project level, Scrum or Kanban are used for this purpose.
+Instead of rejecting change, they welcome it and create space for fast, efficient processes.
+Changes are not initiated by the management level, but by the employees.
+At the project level, for example, Scrum or Kanban are used for this purpose.